TU Delft OPEN Policies

 Research data and peer review

 Peer reviewers are encouraged to consider a manuscript’s Data Availability Statement (DAS), where applicable.
-They should consider if the authors have complied with the journal’s policy on the availability of research data, and whether reasonable effort has been made to make the data that support the findings of the study available for replication or reuse by other researchers.
-For the Data availability statement, reviewers should consider:
+They should consider if the authors have complied with the journal’s policy on the accessibility of research data, and whether reasonable effort has been made to make the data that support the findings of the study available for replication or reuse by other researchers.
+For the Data Access Statement, reviewers should consider:

 - Has an appropriate DAS been provided?